Centro de Estudios Superiores Royal

 The Royal Higher Education Center (in Spanish: Centro de Estudios Superiores Royal) also known as Royal University, is a private university founded in August 2003 in the city of Nuevo Laredo, Tamaulipas, México.
 The institute belongs to the royal educational system, cofounded by Juan de Dios González and Sandra González, in this system prevails the formation of ethical values and the teaching of English language.

 The university is associated with the UNESCO's Associated Schools Project Network (ASPnet), reason why the students learn a culture of peace, freedom and justice.

 History

 The royal educational system was born in 1989 with the opening of the Royal English Academy (REA), it was cofounded by Juan de Dios González and Sandra González.
 The system has been expanded piecemeal to include more levels of education, in 1991 the junior high school opened its doors and it is called "Colegio Bilingüe Real", in 1994 elementary and highschool were added, the highschool is called "Preparatoria Royal", since then, it has managed to break local, state and regional academic and cultural records.

-The Royal University was created on August 11, 2003, because of high local demand for quality education and having the intention of being the option to study in an excellent university without leaving the city and to form professionals with international vision, competitive spirit, and a solid national culture.
-As of 2009, the school offers kindergarten, elementary, middle-school, highschool and university.
-Today the university is well known for the bilingual professionals that graduate with an excellent formation and human values.